vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 I used an IC7410 transceiver set to 50W output as measured by a power meter, tuned it at 7.1mHz, then fed that into the 4:1 UnUn connected to the 200 ohm dummy load.

 A side note, the resistor rating of the dummy load is 600W, with a 50W signal for 5 minutes, it got nearly too hot to touch even though the heatsink is quite large.
-A fan was required.
+A fan was used after the first test.

 | Build              | diam Weight | Power | Time | Temp Rise | Efficiency |
 |--------------------|-------------|-------|------|-----------|------------|